praxisnyc/praxisnyc.github.io/content/nimble-ready.md

 ---
-title: Nimble-Ready Institutions
+title: Nimble-Ready
-description: A New Kind of Organization
 status: published
-category: article
+cover: HJ0wpyOu1x.jpg
 date: 2025-26-02
+---

+### A framework for collaboration that reduxes X cost via a handshake protocol that determines what agents can do and ways that we can work

+#### Unbundling of Companies // Degrowth // Worker-centric model

 ---

 One of the main reasons organizations grow monolithic is to cut transaction costs.
 LLMs allows us to slash these cost, allowing them to stay lean, specialized, and agile—while still collaborating dynamically.

 This is a new kind of ecosystem, where institutions don’t just interact, they sense each other—like constellations in space—through handshake protocols and smart contracts.
 These protocols automate middle management, intelligently identifying: